clojurestream/kit-workshop/README.md

 ### Adding a Database

-Let's remind ourselves what modules we can install via `(kit/list-modules)`.

 You'll notice there is `:kit/sql` module with various **profiles**.
 Some modules have features that can be chosen from when installing.
 To use a non-default feature simply specify the feature flag in an options map as a second argument to `kit/install-module`.
 For example, `{:feature-flag :postgres}`.

 Now let's do this to set up PostgreSQL with our project: